Brain-Development-and-Disorders-Lab/mars/README.md

 Everything is recognized as an "entity", from physical slices to antibodies.
 Entities are generalized and expressed using Attributes, expressing data via Parameters.

-Entities have the following metadata configured:
+Entities have the following additional metadata:

 - *Name*: This is an ID or general name for an Entity.
 - *Owner*: The owner or creator of the Entity.
 - *Date*: The date that the Entity came into existence.
 - *Description*: An entirely textual description of the Entity.
-Metadata should be expressed later as Attributes.
+Further metadata should be expressed later as Attributes.
+- *Collections*: Specify any existing Collections that the Entity belongs to.
 - *Origin*: If the Entity was created as a product of another Entity, then the other Entity is the Origin.
-The Origin Entity should already exist in the system.
+The Origin Entity must already exist in the system.
 - *Products*: If the Entity being entered into the system generated subsequent Entities that already exist in the system, the generated Entities can be specified.
-- *Collections*: Specify any existing Collections that the Entity belongs to.

 ### Attributes ⚙️